subhankar235/AetherOS.ai/Docs/steps-backend.md

 With every agent and service built, wire the actual endpoints.
 Build routers in this order, each depending only on what's already complete:

+1. `routers/webhooks.py` — Clerk webhook (`user.created`/`updated`/`deleted`, from Phase 5.2), finalized here.
-1. `routers/auth.py` — already built in Phase 5; finalize `/auth/me`, `/auth/logout`.
+2. `routers/integrations.py` — Google connect/callback/status/disconnect endpoints (already built in Phase 6.0, finalize here).
-2. `routers/dashboard.py` — aggregate counts (new/high-priority/unread/meeting-requests/pending-replies), backed by a cached query (Redis) refreshed via the Phase 18 pub/sub trigger.
+3. `routers/dashboard.py` — aggregate counts (new/high-priority/unread/meeting-requests/pending-replies), backed by a cached query (Redis) refreshed via the Phase 18 pub/sub trigger.
-3. `routers/inbox.py` — search, read, and the Gmail webhook (already stubbed in Phase 6.4, finalize here); list/pagination endpoints for the email list view.
+4. `routers/inbox.py` — search, read, and the Gmail webhook (already stubbed in Phase 6.4, finalize here); list/pagination endpoints for the email list view.
-4. `routers/command_center.py` — the single `/command` endpoint (text) and `/command/voice` endpoint (audio upload → STT → same path) that the frontend's Command Bar hits; this is the primary entrypoint into the Phase 10 Supervisor graph.
+5. `routers/command_center.py` — the single `/command` endpoint (text) and `/command/voice` endpoint (audio upload → STT → same path) that the frontend's Command Bar hits; this is the primary entrypoint into the Phase 10 Supervisor graph.
-5. `routers/knowledge.py` — document upload, list, delete, and direct-question endpoint.
+6. `routers/knowledge.py` — document upload, list, delete, and direct-question endpoint.
-6. `routers/calendar.py` — availability query, preview, confirm endpoints (confirm gated by `approval_gate`).
+7. `routers/calendar.py` — availability query, preview, confirm endpoints (confirm gated by `approval_gate`).
-7. `routers/research.py` — trigger + fetch report.
+8. `routers/research.py` — trigger + fetch report.
-8. `routers/playbooks.py` — CRUD.
+9. `routers/playbooks.py` — CRUD.
-9. `routers/vip_contacts.py` — CRUD.
+10. `routers/vip_contacts.py` — CRUD.
-10. `routers/settings.py` — user preferences, VIP thresholds, payment-policy stub (inert per Phase 17).
+11. `routers/settings.py` — user preferences, VIP thresholds, payment-policy stub (inert per Phase 17).
-11. `routers/payments.py` — feature-flagged stub, finalized in Phase 17.
+12. `routers/payments.py` — feature-flagged stub, finalized in Phase 17.

 For every mutating endpoint that maps to a "consequential action" (send, schedule/confirm, execute-payment), explicitly call `approval_gate.require_valid_approval()` as a FastAPI dependency — do not inline the check ad hoc per-route; use the shared dependency so it's impossible to add a new consequential route without it.
+Every protected router in this list depends on `get_current_user()` (Phase 5.3) for identity; only `routers/integrations.py`'s Gmail-facing calls additionally depend on a valid `google_integrations` row, guarded by `IntegrationAuthRequiredError` rather than a 401.

-**Exit criteria:** full OpenAPI schema (`/docs`) reflects every endpoint; a Postman/HTTP-file smoke-test collection exercises the full "search → read → reply → edit → send" and "schedule → preview → confirm" flows against a local stack end-to-end.
+**Exit criteria:** full OpenAPI schema (`/docs`) reflects every endpoint; a Postman/HTTP-file smoke-test collection exercises the full "search → read → reply → edit → send" and "schedule → preview → confirm" flows against a local stack end-to-end, using a Clerk test session token for auth and a separately-connected Google test account for the Gmail/Calendar calls.

 ---